mathcaapp/mathca/README.md

 >
 > If you have a suggestion or request for new content to be added to the MathCA app, please follow these steps:
 >
-> **Title:*+ Give a concise and descriptive title to your request, such as "New content suggestion for MathCA Pro version 2.1.0" or "Request for additional features in MathCA Basic version 1.5.2."
+> **Title:** Give a concise and descriptive title to your request, such as "New content suggestion for MathCA Pro version 2.1.0" or "Request for additional features in MathCA Basic version 1.5.2."
 >
 > **Description:** In the description, clearly explain your request for new content.
 Provide as much detail as possible, including the specific topic, concept, or feature you would like to see added.
 >